-We have many classes to help the refugees begin and continue down the long path of adapting to life in the United States.
+We offer various classes and programs to help our refugee neighbors begin and continue down the long path of adapting to life in the United States.
 Most of our classes include a component of Bible education and/or the presentation of the gospel.
-Below are descriptions of our various programs for adults, children, and the whole family.
-There are also links to times and locations.
-Please contact us if you are interested in serving by volunteering to help with one of these programs, and please feel free to pass this information along to refugees that you know.
+Learn more about our programs for both adults and children below!

 After 5 years in the USA, refugees are eligible to become citizens.
 While they are already legal, permanent residents in the US, many refugees want a place to call home after a lifetime of transition and uncertainty.
 We help teach US history and civics and help refugees learn to love and identify with their new country.

 We offer weekly life-skills seminars to help our students acculturate to life in the US.Â These seminars cover a wide variety of topics, from financial literacy and resume development to fire safety and information on diabetes.
 To see a list of our current seminars, visit our acculturation page.
 If you would like to help teach an acculturation seminar, contact Sarah Waid.

 We offer tutoring programs for elementary-aged refugee children, where we help with everything from reading, math, and social studies.
 We also present the gospel story of redemption at every club meeting.
 Our Kids ClubsÂ are located on-site at the apartment complexes where many of the refugees families live.
 The address is not listed for privacy reasons, but please contact us if you are interested in volunteering.

 Studies show that early childhood education has a multitude of lifetime benefits.
 For the Nations runs two classrooms of preschoolers ages 3-4 during the school year in order to prepare our adult students’ children for kindergarten.
 We teach fine and gross motor skills, social skills, pre-reading and math skills, and of course, the gospel of Christ!
 We sure do love their cute little faces and sweet hearts.